kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/learning-with-others.md

 In general, having a mentor does not only help you learn about the subject matter and form an essential part of your learning ecosystem, but they also have a longer-term impact on your career.
 Studies have shown that [having a mentor increases your chances of earning more and getting promoted](https://mccarthymentoring.com/why-mentoring-what-the-stats-say/).

 As part of your experience at Kibo, you have been matched with a mentor, so your next goal is to make sure you get the most out of the relationship.
 Here are a few things to help you make the best of the relationship.
 Note that asking for someone to help you in your learning journey is a meaningful ask and therefore, you should be ready to make the best of the relationship and make the mentor’s engagement with you worthwhile.
+Here are some tips for getting the most out of a mentorship relationship:
 - You should show a willingness to learn and willingness to put into practice the ideas shared with you by the mentor
+- Be preapred for each meeting with yoru mentor
 - Be clear about your expectations in the mentorship relationship and make them known to the mentor.
-- [add some more advice]
+- But also be sure to keep your expectations reasonable.
+Remember that your mentors are workign professionals, who are managing a number of other personal and professional commmitments.
+- Schedule your regular meeting time with your mentor in advance (i.e. get on their calendar)
+- Listen actively to your mentor, be curious, and ask questions.
+- Engage respectfully and show gratitude to your mentor.
+- Help your mentor help you.
+Try to clearly articulate the ways that your mentor can support you.-

 ---